- Latin America

 - Book Now

-From Khotso in South Africa near the eastern border of Lesotho, the trail ride climbs up to 3,000m through Bushman’s Nek pass into the heart of the Maloti-Drakensberg World Heritage Site.
+From Khotso in South Africa near the eastern border of Lesotho, the trail climbs up to 3,000m through Bushman’s Nek pass into the heart of the Maloti-Drakensberg World Heritage Site.
+This ride is the perfect adventure for those looking to travel off the usual tourist trail.

 The riding is a mixed pace, mainly walk with some trots and canters.
 The terrain is mountainous with some long days, up to eight hours, in the saddle.
-In addition there are steep and rocky sections where it will be necessary to dismount and lead the horses.
+There are steep and rocky sections where it will be necessary to dismount and lead the horses.
+These rides are not for those who suffer from vertigo.
 This is a physically exerting trail across challenging terrain so riders need to be fit and confident both in the saddle and on their own two feet.

 The horses are local Boerperd and Basotho ponies with an Arab blood line running through the herd.
 These horses range from c.14hh to 15hh, are strong and footsure, and in their element in the terrain you will be crossing.

 The saddles are South African trail saddles.
-All horses are ridden in snaffle bridles and the riding style is English.
+All horses are ridden in snaffle bridles on a loose rein.
+The riding style is English.

 Hard hats are mandatory.

-An authentic, purpose built thatched lodge in a quiet village, Thamatu Lodge is 2,600m above sea level.
-It is rustic and basic yet spacious with multiple bunkbed dorm-style rondavels with comfortable, clean and warm bedding as well as a central lounge/kitchen building with an open fire place.
+A thatched lodge in a quiet village, Thamatu Lodge is 2,600m above sea level.
+It is rustic and basic yet spacious with multiple bunkbed dorm-style rondavels.
+The central lounge/kitchen building has an open fire place.
 There are two showers and toilets, which are shared between the group.
 There is no electricity at the lodge.

-Located at Ha Semanyane, The Project (2,300m above sea level) is a former agricultural education centre.
-Although basic it still promises comfortable warm beds, a good atmosphere and great food.
+In Ha Semanyane, The Project (2,300m above sea level) is a former agricultural education centre.
+Although basic it still promises comfortable beds, a good atmosphere and great food.
 Continuing drought, combined with an ageing plumbing system, means that buckets may have to be used to flush the loos.
 There are no showers available.
-As in the rest of this area, there is no electricity, but supper by candlelight makes for a pleasant ambiance.
+As in the rest of this area, there is no electricity.

 St Bernard’s Peak Hotel is a gem of a location, nestled just under the mountain at 1,800m above sea level.
 There are a number of small en-suite one or two bedroom thatched cottages, each with an open fire in the bedroom.
 There is a pool, a well-stocked bar and great meals served in the dining room.